cordon-thiago/ecommerce-etl/README.md

 Tests detail [here](https://github.com/cordon-thiago/ecommerce-etl/blob/main/app/tests/test_etl.py).

+## Logging

+The application log is available in the `/app/etl.log` file generated when the application runs.

 ## Extra questions
 Which features would you extract and how from the tables?
 How would you use the remaining tables?